-5Given two potential theoretical expectations, I hypothesized the effects of congenial asymmetric coverage in both directions in my preregistration, which I learned only later that such predictions should better be registered as an exploratory research question.
+&lt;sup>5Given two potential theoretical expectations, I hypothesized the effects of congenial asymmetric coverage in both directions in my preregistration.
 Because the underlying intention was to propose an exploratory question with unclear theoretical expectations, I present this inquiry as a research question.